-MUCH LAUDED WHEN it first appeared in 1977 as the definitive story of Porsche, Excellence Was Expected is now regarded as perhaps the finest automobile history ever written.
-Author Karl Ludvigsen, a mechanical engineer from MIT and a career auto journalist, would seem in retrospect to have been destined to write such a book, but of course the reality is slightly more complex.

-Ludvigsen was born in 1934 in Kalamazoo, Michigan, and as a youngster devoured car magazines and reviews.
-He even had a subscription to the British weekly The Motor (subsumed by Autocar in 1988).
-This gave Ludvigsen a European perspective and was where, in July 1948, he read the first driving impressions of a small, rear-engined coupe made by a company in Austria.
+2019 saw the publication of the third edition of Excellence was Expected.
+Much lauded when it first appeared in 1977 as the definitive story of Porsche, the incredibly detailed work is now regarded as perhaps the finest automobile history ever written ts author, Karl Ludvigsen, a mechanical engineer from MIT and career auto journalist, would seem in retrospect to have been destined to write it, but of course the reality is slightly more complex.
+He was born in 1934 in Kalamazoo, Michigan, and as a youngster Karl devoured car magazines and reviews, and even had a subscription to the British weekly, The Motor (which was subsumed by Autocar in 1988).
+This gave him a European perspective and was where, in July 1948, he read the first road impressions of a small, rear engined coupé made by a company in Austria.

-Ludvigsen was a bright boy, and his academic career took him to Phillips Exeter Academy, where he graduated with honors before going to the Massachusetts Institute of Technology and then on to study industrial design at Pratt Institute.
-His father was chief operating officer at Fuller, a transmission manufacturer, and during summer vacations Ludvigsen junior worked at the plant, where he learned to be a draftsman and worked in the transmission shop.
+A bright boy, his academic career took him to Phillips Exeter Academy where he graduated with honours before going to the Massachusetts Institute of Technology and then studying industrial design at Pratt Institute.
+His father was chief operating officer at Fuller, a transmission manufacturer, and during the summer vacations Ludvigsen junior was employed at the plant where he learned to be a draftsman and worked in the transmissions shop.
 His academic achievements would be supported by solid practical engineering experience.

-Part of his university studies involved creative engineering, which alerted Ludvigsen to the possibilities of industrial design, a field that particularly interested him.
-Always a writer, he authored a column for the MIT magazine called "Uncle Karl's Car Notes."
-One article, on the 1935 Bugatti GP car notable for its straight eight, caught the attention of the editor of Sports Cars Illustrated, and it would later result in Karl's first remunerated writing job.
+Part of his university course involved creative engineering which alerted Ludvigsen to the possibilities of industrial design, a field which particularly interested him.
+Always a writer, he contributed a column to the MIT magazine, 'Uncle Karl's car notes'.
+One article, on the 1935 Bugatti GP car notable for its straight-eight engine, caught the attention of the editor of Sports Cars Illustrated and it would later result in Karl's first remunerated writing job.

-After graduating from MIT, Ludvigsen was offered a position in GM's design department under Chuck Jordan, but so taken was he with the possibilities of becoming a technical editor like one of his heroes, The Motor journalist Laurence Pomeroy, that he resigned after a few months-rather, he says, to Jordan's dismay.
-But Ludvigsen had other plans: at 23 he was to be technical editor at Sports Cars Illustrated.
+On graduation from MIT he was offered a position in GM's design department under Chuck Jordan, but so taken was he with the possibilities of becoming a technical editor, like one of his heroes the Motor journalist Laurence Pomeroy, that he resigned after a few months, rather, he says, to Jordan's dismay.
+But Ludvigsen had other plans: at 23 he was to be technical editor of Sport Cars Illustrated.
+Military service intervened and Karl was despatched to Germany in 1958.
+Today he says 'the net effect of my peculiar education, a combination of mechanical engineering and styling, helped me to talk to industry engineers.'